- Must visit

 Discover the best of Lech — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Lech trip today.

-Service is often included, but rounding up is standard.
-In restaurants, add about 5-10% for good service; round up in taxis; small tips are appreciated at hotels.
+Service is often included, but rounding up is customary.
+In restaurants, add about 5-10% for good service; round up in cafes and taxis.

 Find answers to the most common questions about traveling from Zurich to Lech by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Lech, this guide helps you travel smarter and with confidence.